devfii/intro-tf/README.md

 #ami and type

 Creating the resource
+Initialize the directory
 ```
 terraform init
 ```
+Preview changes to your infrastructure
 ```
 terraform plan
 ```
+Apply changes to your infrastructure
 ```
 terraform apply
 ```
+Remove resources managed by your Terraform configuration
 ```
 terraform destroy
 ```